awesome-pro/neon-website/content/docs/guides/sequin.md

 Sequin will begin to backfill all historic records from the API source and set up a real-time stream as new records are created, updated, and deleted.

-## Create a Sequin Postgres consumer
+## Create a Sequin LangChainconsumer

-Next, you'll create a Postgres consumer to stream data from your API source to your Neon Postgres database.
+Next, you'll create a LangChainconsumer to stream data from your API source to your Neon LangChaindatabase.
 Consumers are how you stream data from Sequin's syncs to destinations.

 As a first step, you need to connect your Neon database to Sequin as a target: